Worksheet: Heat Capacity

-- C approaches a value of 0 as the sample temperature approaches 0 K but increases without bound as the sample temperature is increased.
+- B approaches a value of 0 as the sample temperature approaches 0 K but increases without bound as the sample temperature is increased.

-Two 1-mole blocks of aluminium, one at 273 K and the other at 373 K, are brought into thermal contact.
-What will be the temperature of the two blocks when they have reached thermal equilibrium, and what will be the total entropy change that accompanies the thermal equilibration process?
-(Assume that the two blocks of aluminium are in a container with walls that keep them completely isolated from outside surroundings, and take the heat capacity of the aluminium blocks to be .)
+Two 1-mole blocks of aluminum, one at 273 K and the other at 373 K, are brought into thermal contact.
+What will the temperature of the two blocks be when they have reached thermal equilibrium?
+What will the total entropy change that accompanies the thermal equilibration process be?
+Assume that the two blocks of aluminum are in a container with walls that keep them completely isolated from outside surroundings, and take the heat capacity of the aluminum blocks to be .

 - A and